-Uniform Resources (URs) allow for the encoding of self-describing, structured binary data in text strings that can are optimized for transmission in QR Codes.
-The types of data that Blockchain Commons has specified for URs appear in Registry of UR Types and include a variety of key material including seeds, keys, and BIP-39 mnemonics.
+Uniform Resources (URs) allow for the encoding of self-describing, structured binary data in text strings that can are optimized for transmission in QR Codes including animated QRs.
+The types of data that Blockchain Commons has specified for URs appear in the Registry of UR Types and include a variety of key material including seeds, keys, and BIP-39 mnemonics.
 (SSKR shards can also be encoded as URs.)

 Key material is the most valuable data in a cryptography system because private keys and the seeds from which they are derived control cryptocurrency, verify identity, and serve other crucial purposes.
 For this reason it should be carefully secured — if possible with airgapping, where the material is held in some non-networked place.
 That’s where URs come in.
 They allow key material to be encoded as URs, converted into QRs, and then transmitted across an airgap in a way that’s safe and secure, minimizing its vulnerability at the time when it’s the most vulnerable.